ThaveeshaS/Cake_Crafters/README.md

 - **Cake Post Creation and Interaction**: Share cake posts with photos or videos, and interact with others through likes and comments.
 - **Cake Recipe Management**: Upload, save, and manage detailed recipes with ingredients and step-by-step instructions.
 - **Decorating Tips & Tricks**: Share and browse decorating tips categorized by difficulty, tags, or themes.
+- **Cake for Events**: Discover and share information about different types of cakes suitable for various events (e.g., weddings, birthdays, baby showers) and inform others with suggestions or requests.
 - **Authentication & Authorization**: Secure login via OAuth 2.0 (Google, Facebook).
 - **Notifications**: Real-time alerts for likes, comments, and new followers.
 - **Voice Navigation**: A novel feature that allows users to navigate the platform using voice commands for a hands-free experience.